 - Check the door sweep for tears and make sure it is sealing properly against the threshold.

 - Periodically, check gaskets between panels to make sure they are not cracked or weathered.
-If so, check with your local health codes for the correct procedure to follow as far as repair and replacement.
+Replacement of damaged gaskets will ensure your walk-in is efficient and up to local health codes.

 - Minimum of twice a year use a self-rinsing cleaner, soap and water or stiff bristled brush to clean your evaporator and condensing coils.